stefanluptak/delete-old-pr-artifacts/README.md

 ### When synchronizing pull request

-Just use `synchronize` type of pull request event instead of `closed` one.
-You can of course use both together.
+If you want to delete previous artifacts for active PR, just use event type `synchronize` instead of `closed` one.
+You can of course use both together to leave no artifacts of your pull request workflow runs.

 ## Parameters